 Reasons Why You Should Sell Your Scrap Metal

-Why would you bother recycling metal when you could just throw them away?
+Why would you bother recycling metal when you could just throw it away?

-Well, there are a couple of good reasons why you want to make the time effort to scrap metals.
+Well, there are a couple of good reasons why you want to make the time and effort to recycle scrap metals.

 - You make money without spending any.
 The amount you make depends on the type of metal, weight, and condition, as well as the supply and demand in the market.